JerwuQu/ggoled/README.md

-# arctis-nova-oled
+# ggoled

-Put graphics on your SteelSeries Arctis Nova Pro Base Station 128x64 OLED screen.
+Put custom graphics on your SteelSeries Arctis Nova Pro Base Station 128x64 OLED screen.

 This utility implements the USB protocol, so you don't need SteelSeries GG/Engine Apps/GameSense, and it works on linux.

+It is currently focused on the SteelSeries Arctis Nova product(s) since that's what I own myself, but PRs and issues for other models (or brands!) are welcome!

 ## Showcase